-Dr. Sales Accou ınt Cr.
-Date Particulars J. F. Amount (₹) Date Particulars J. F. Amount (₹) To Transfer to P & L A/c 1,72,500 By Sundries as per sales book 1,72,500
+Dr. Sales Account Date Particulars J. F. Amount (₹) Date Particulars J. F. Amount (₹) To Transfer to P & L A/c 1,72,500 By Sundries as 1,72,500 per sales book

 Typical Ledger Account Balances

 We have seen how to balance various ledger accounts.
 It can be seen that while some accounts will show debit balance, while the other will show credit balance.
 Is there any relationship between the type of account (whether it is the account of asset, liability, capital, owner's equity, incomes or gain, expenses or losses) and the kind of balance (debit or credit) it should show?